 Welcome to Knossos Games!

-I'm Tim Boester, an educational psychologist and author of the puzzle column in Imagine magazine for over twenty years.
+I'm Tim Boester, an educational psychologist and author of the puzzle column in Imagine magazine over its twenty-five years in publication.
 Here you'll find the mazes, hybrids, and puzzles from the magazine, plus additional resources like my puzzle-writing blog and isometric graph paper.

 Cell Wall Transport System: These puzzles are based on the three types of proteins used to transport substances into and out of cells (uniport, antiport, and symport).
 Instead of a traditional finish line, use objects to move through the protein-based passageways in the puzzle.
 The puzzle is solved once all of the objects have been moved to receptors scattered throughout the puzzle.

 Gerrymandering: A set of precincts needs to be grouped into districts.
 Your nefarious task is to gerrymander the districts so that the desired election result is achieved, regardless of which side (yes or no votes) has the majority of votes or precincts.
 These puzzles will hopefully enlighten solvers on how incredibly influential district arrangement can be on election results.

 Pathogen: A harmful disease is being transmitted within a small population.
 Given who is infected, who has come in contact with whom, the time elapsed, and the number of those vaccinated against the disease, can you determine who must have been patient zero?